Whatsapp: +39 3770914555

 One of the most iconic expressions in Italian literature: “Galeotto fu il libro” (The book was the go-between).
 It appears in Canto V of the Inferno, during Francesca’s tragic love story with Paolo.

 The two lovers kiss for the first time while reading about Lancelot and Guinevere.
 The book plays the role of Galeotto, a character who encourages love in medieval romance.
-This expression is still used to indicate something that triggers or facilitates a forbidden or romantic relationship.
+This expression is still used to indicate something that triggers or facilitates a romantic or forbidden relationship.

 Learn Italian with Dante.
 Mediocrity in Dante's Canto III